 Randy Overcash is a graduate of Pfeiffer College (now University) with a degree in Sacred Music and earned his Master’s Degree in Technology Education from NC A&T State.
 He served as Audio/AV/Lighting Technician with The U.S. Army Band (Pershing’s Own) from 1972 to 1992, supporting performing units with TUSAB and the U.S. Army Chorus in Washington, D.C. and across the country.
 Randy served as the Salisbury Symphony’s part-time Education Director from 2005 to 2008.
 He began a teaching career as a Technology Educator at Concord Middle School, and later rose to Assistant Principal at Porter Ridge High School and Albemarle High School from 2008-2013.
 Randy was recognized for his service to the Army by being designated an Honorary Member of the U.S. Army Chorus in 2016.
 He has performed with numerous choral groups, including the St. John’s Men’s Chorus, Piedmont Choral Society, Y Wonders Singers and the Salisbury Symphony Chorale.

 ELIZABETH "BETH" COOK

 Education Director Beth Cook recently joined the Symphony staff after retiring from teaching Chorus at Charles C. Erwin Middle School.
-She retired with 27 years of experience in the Rowan-Salisbury Schools.
+She retired with 27 years of teaching experience, all with the Rowan-Salisbury Schools.
 She holds a B.A. in Music Education from Pfeiffer University, an M.M. from the University of North Carolina at Greensboro and is National Board for Professional Teaching Standards certified.
 She lives in Salisbury and enjoys reading, gardening and spending time with her grandchildren.